AdmiralGT/crystal_maze/README.md

 Additionally, the following configuration options can be provided

 1. `slack_icon` - The icon to display on the slack message.
 If no slack_icon is provided the default slack icon for the webhook is used.
+1. `stats` - The file to write stats to (how long a guess took and whether it was correct or not).
+If not provided, stats are not recorded.
 1. `rounds` - The number of buttons to have guesses for before the game ends.
 If no rounds config is provided, the game will continue until the max score is reached.
 1. `gamelength` - The length of time in seconds before the game ends.
 If no gamelength config is provided, the game will continue until the max score is reached.
 1. `height` - The height of the gameboard to display buttons in.
 Default is 675 pixels.